 Empowering students to shape their future

-Working with scientists on board, students will learn about ocean health, biodiversity, techniques in marine biology and most importantly, teamwork.
+All students will be encouraged to take initiative, problem-solve and persevere - helping them grow in self-confidence while acquiring new skills.
+Working with scientists, they will learn about ocean health, biodiversity, techniques in marine biology and most importantly, teamwork.
 They will discuss global marine issues, such as plastic pollution and its causes.
-They will no longer be spectators, but will be encouraged to become changemakers.
-The Toftevaag is a perfect platform and opportunity for this change to take place.
-This type of student “activism” is gaining traction throughout the world.
-More and more young people are standing up for their rights as citizens of the planet.
+They will no longer be spectators, but will be encouraged to become Changemakers!

 Do you know a group of students who would love to come on-board?
 The expeditions will be filled on a first come first served basis.
 We aim to have all of spaces filled by early Spring 2019.
 Please contact email@example.com to enquire about available weeks for the summertime.
 Download our program brochure to find out more.